MultimodalUniverse/MultimodalUniverse/README.md

 Illustration of the methodology behind the Multimodal Universe.
 Domain scientists with expertise in a given astronomical survey provide data download and formatting scripts through Pull Requests.
 All datasets are then downloaded from their original source and made available as Hugging Face datasets sharing a common data schema for each modality and associated metadata.
 End-users can then generate any combination of subsets using provided cross-matching utilities to generate multimodal datasets.

-Please see the [Design Document](https://github.com/AstroPile/AstroPile_prototype/blob/main/DESIGN.md) for context about the project.
+Please see the [Design Document](https://github.com/AstroPile/AstroPile_prototype/blob/main/DESIGN.md) for more context about the project.

 ## Contributors